Chapter 2

 Five

-deranged Dutch performance poet, Jules Deelder.
+somewhat deranged Dutch performance poet, Jules Deelder.
 He was loud, full

-Someone gave Slingsby a brown paper bag in which was a mysterious
+Someone gave Slingsby a brown paper bag of whizz and over the last four days

 and nights it has disappeared up their noses.
-By the time we got
+All three of them have become

 somewhat other-worldly to say the least.
 The Night of The Living